 In conclusion, the argument presented by the author in the prompt is considerably flawed because of its reliance on several unwarranted assumptions.
 If the author of the passage is able to provide more evidences and answer the above three questions systematically then it will be possible to properly evaluate the suggestion of implementing the honor code in all colleges and universities.

-- Learning is primarily a matter of personal discipline; students cannot be motivated by school or college alone.Write a response in which you discuss the extent to which you agree or disagree with the statement and explain your reasoning for the position y 50
+- All parents should be required to volunteer time to their children's schools.Write a response in which you discuss the extent to which you agree or disagree with the claim.
+In developing and supporting your position, be sure to address the most compelling 50

 - Some people believe that government funding of the arts is necessary to ensure that the arts can flourish and be available to all people.
 Others believe that government funding of the arts threatens the integrity of the arts.Write a response in which you 50